San Miguel Beer

 San Miguel Beer refers to San Miguel Pale Pilsen, a Filipino pale lager and flagship beer of the San Miguel Brewery.
 The original San Miguel Brewery, Inc. was founded in San Miguel, Manila, as La Fábrica de Cerveza San Miguel in 1890 by Enrique María Barreto under a Spanish Royal Charter that officially permitted the brewing of beer in the Philippines.
 Barretto was soon joined by Pedro Pablo Roxas as managing partner, who brought with him a German brewmaster, Ludwig Kiene, as technical director.
 San Miguel Brewery was renamed San Miguel Corporation in 1964; the brewery was spun off in 2007 and became a subsidiary of San Miguel Food and Beverage.

 San Miguel Pilsen is the largest selling beer in the Philippines and Hong Kong.
-It is known in Chinese-speaking markets as 生力啤酒.
+It is known in Chinese-speaking markets as 生力啤酒 (pinyin: Shēng lì píjiǔ).
 San Miguel Beer was introduced in Spain by San Miguel Brewery in 1946.
 The Spanish rights were spun-off in 1953 by San Miguel Brewery and became an independent entity presently known as the Mahou-San Miguel Group.